 Also known as the cutting edge, the blade edge covers the entire shaft, to the point.
 The blade and point type will be covered later – right now we’re just looking at that cutting edge.

 Also known as a plain edge, this is the flat ground area for cutting or penetration.
-A plain edge also works well for scaling or skinning, as well as batoning.
+A plain edge also works well for scaling or skinning, as well as batoning (discussed below).
 A plain edge is the simplest to sharpen.

-A full or partial serrated edge is one that has “teeth”, whether they be deep and aggressive or shallow and inconspicuous.
-The benefits of serration is for the cutting materials such as rope and branches.
+A full or partial serrated blade is one that has “teeth”, whether they be deep and aggressive or shallow and inconspicuous.
+The benefits of serration are for cutting materials such as rope and branches.
 It also allows for a ripping action.